gvwilson/thirdbit/src/fiction/cloudherd/index.md

 or try to trade it back to us for sweets."

 The young soldier thought for a few steps before answering.
-"Kulbinder told me that people in Thind call them the hands of the jungle," he said slowly.
+"Kulbinder told me that people in Thind call trolls the hands of the jungle," he said slowly.
 "Maybe it's the same here."
 He glanced at her.
 "So I guess the question is, why would the *forest* want me to have my sword back?"

 Noxy shook her head.
 "I have no idea."

 "Hm.
 But here, please."
 Private Thokmay stopped and shrugged off her coat again.
-"No, please—I've warmed up, honestly."
+"No, please—the Scholar-Candidate's spell really did warm me up."
 When Noxy hesitated, he added,
-"Besides, if the rest of the men see me wearing it, they'll make jokes for weeks."
+"Besides, if the rest of the soldiers see me wearing it, they'll make jokes for weeks."

 Noxy took it from him.
 The inside was damp,
 but she put it on anyway,
-grateful for the way it blocked the wind but very conscious of how warm his body had made it.
+grateful for the way it blocked the wind but also conscious of how warm his body had made it.

 "Do they make jokes a lot?" she asked as they started up the path again.
 "I mean, you're the youngest, and, you know, the tiger…" She trailed off as she realized that she had no idea how she had meant to finish that sentence.